 From time to time you may notice fluctuations in your body weight.
 When you think about it, you can usually find an explanation — maybe you've been exercising less or eating more.
-These types of fluctuations are normal.
+These types of ups and downs are normal.

 The time to be concerned about weight loss or gain is when the cause isn't readily apparent.
 That's when you should see a physician.

 "The good news/bad news is that most weight gain, especially as we get older, is usually not the result of medical problems, but the result of a slower metabolism, coupled with a decrease in physical activity," says Jennifer S. Earvolino, MD, an internal medicine doctor at Rush.